jecklgamis/gatling-scala-example/README.md

 ## Running Test From IDE

 In the IDE, you can use the helper class `Engine.scala` to run a simulation.
-Running the `main` method will list will list down the simulations you can run.
+Running the `main` method will list down the simulations you can run.
 Simply follow the prompts.

 The `Engine.scala` and `IDEPathHelper.scala` classes were generated from the [Gatling Maven Archetype](http://gatling.io/docs/current/extensions/maven_archetype/).